LexiPugh/05-cw-game-water-drop/README.md

   - Use the [charity: water brand guidelines](https://drive.google.com/file/d/1ct4zYRIwHAtxoNQoeaVwWYPdnruSC6sr/view) to stay on-brand with colors and styling

 These are the minimum requirements, but if you'd like an additional challenge go ahead and give the LevelUps a shot!
+For example, you can set up logic to make some of the drops "bad" drops that remove points if the user click them, complete with a different color to distinguish them from "good" drops.
+Have fun and make the game your own!

 If you have any questions or need any assistance with your code, reach out to the HelpHub or attend a Drop-In Hour.
 You got this!!